 Monday, March 22 | 6 pm ET

-Please join us for an all-female panel in honor of Women’s History Month featuring alumni design founders from RISD’s Founders & Entrepreneurs Affinity Group.
-Panelists include Sara Durham 92 IL, founder of Big Duck and Advomatic, Annie Evelyn 99 FD/MFA 09, co-founder and director of Crafting the Future, Keita Turner 91 AP, founder of Keita Turner Design and Livvy & Neva.
-Register now
+Please join us for a panel in honor of Women's History Month featuring alumni designer founders carrying on the entrepreneurial spirit of Helen Metcalf.
+Hosted by Rene Payne GD 83, founder of FAVOR and included.
+Panelists include Sara Durham 92 IL, founder of Big Duck and Advomatic, Annie Evelyn 99 FD/MFA 07, co-founder and deputy director of Crafting the Future, and Keita Turner 91 AP, founder of Keita Turner Design and Livvy & Neva.
+REGISTER NOW

 Alumni Club and Affinity Group Activities Throughout March